david-a-redick/dirt/README.md

 The `packages` directory contains all the package groups and package files.

-There is also a `packages-by-category-gentoo` that follows the [hierarchy of gentoo's package repo](https://gitweb.gentoo.org/repo/gentoo.git/tree/).
-This is mostly for humans that want to browse.

 A package is just a Makefile following a naming pattern of `NAME-VERSION[-FEATURES].make`, where NAME is the application name lower cased (firefox), version is the official source id (91.0.1esr) and FEATURES are a way to convey that there mutually exclusive compile time features that this package contains.

 Each package contains the following make targets executed in this order and may contain comments and hints.
 You are expected to be able to read the package file and encourage to experiment.